BarryCarlyon/twitch_profile_extension/README.md

 - Parsing a JWT Token that was passed up from the front end
 - Calling the Twitch API from the EBS

 ### What this extension doesn't do is cover SSL hosting.
+EITHER FOR TESTING OR YOUR EBS

 ### Example Images